opendocsg/slw-judgments-backfill/2007_SGHC_124/report.md

 making Wee Poh repay the debt, the first defendant with the concurrence of the second defendant, caused the plaintiff’s financial position/cashflow to worsen further by transferring the five machines to Wee Poh which then sold off the machines and pocketed the proceeds.

 73     I was of the view that the plaintiff was insolvent by virtue of the Scheme.
-Counsel for the plaintiff had submitted to which I agreed, that as the company was insolvent, the interests of the plaintiff’s creditors became the dominant factor, see _Tong Tien See Construction Pte Ltd v Tong Tien See_ [2002] 3 SLR 76 which relied in turn on _West Mercia Safetywear Ltd v Dodd_ [1988] BCLC 250.
+Counsel for the plaintiff had submitted to which I agreed, that as the company was insolvent, the interests of the plaintiff’s creditors became the dominant factor, see _Tong Tien See Construction Pte Ltd v Tong Tien See_ <span class="citation">[2002] 3 SLR 76</span> which relied in turn on _West Mercia Safetywear Ltd v Dodd_ [1988] BCLC 250.
 Put another way, when a company is insolvent or on the verge of insolvency but not otherwise, it is the

 creditors’ interests that are paramount ( _Gore-Brown on Companies_ 45 th edition at 15-13 Part IV).